 “I witnessed first-hand how challenging MS can be when one of my cousins was diagnosed.
 Their resilience and strength in the face of adversity is what compelled me to first participate in the event 15 years ago,” shared Dan Wick.
 Not only is the event a great way to raise critically needed funds, it also provides a supportive community for those with MS, caretakers and concerned community.
 In previous years when social distancing wasn’t a concern, the event includes a finish-line celebration and rest stops along the way staffed by volunteers from the National MS Society.
 “In times of challenge, we often hear ‘we are in this together’ and Bike MS truly embodies this sentiment.
 It’s a community several thousand deep coming together to bring hope to people valiantly fighting this disease,” said Dan.

 Now more than ever, nonprofits need your support.
-COVID-19 has left many nonprofits, including the National MS Society, without their traditional fundraising channels.
+COVID-19 left many nonprofits, including the National MS Society, without their traditional fundraising channels.
 But the needs within communities and the services that nonprofits provide have remained the same, or grown.
-While Bike MS will look different this year to allow for social distancing, the outcome will remain the same: to raise as much funding as possible that will provide critical services to people facing MS. “For those individuals and businesses who can give right now, it is important to keep in mind that all nonprofits need support, not just those providing direct COVID relief,” said Dan.
+While Bike MS looked different in 2020 to allow for social distancing, the outcome will remain the same: to raise as much funding as possible that will provide critical services to people facing MS. “For those individuals and businesses who are able to give, it is important to keep in mind that all nonprofits need support, not just those providing direct COVID relief,” said Dan.

 To learn more about Bike MS, visit their website.